vvec/add-project/README.md

 - the GitHub GraphQL API
 - the workflow run context.
 - the @action/core package.
-- the vvec-org/utils package to wrap the GraphQL API

 *NOTE* This is action is in development and is subject to change